 - First, we defined a function named CalculateNum_Difference using the Function statement and declared two variables Number1 and Number2 as Integer within it.

-- Then used a Sub procedure to call the function- Number_Difference.
+- Then a Sub procedure was used to call the function- Number_Difference.

 - Later, declared the arguments of the functions Number1 and Number2 as Integer.